A pathologist is a doctor who interprets and diagnoses the changes caused by disease in the body's cells and tissues

-- You'll work closely with healthcare scientists in the medical laboratory.
-You'll also attend clinical meetings with a range of doctors, nurses and other multi-professional staff.
+- You'll work closely with biomedical scientists in the medical laboratory.
+You'll also attend clinical meetings with other doctors, nurses and other multi-professional staff.

 - The lifelong study of disease, combined with the requirement to diagnose clinical conditions, means that pathology is rewarding and intellectually stimulating.